fuseboxy/fuseboxy-core/README.md

 Fusebox is an application framework (or methodology) invented by Steve Nelson in the 90's for ColdFusion scripting language (CFML).

+Mr. Nelson might or might not have noticed that the Fusebox framework was actually an implementation of the concept of Model-View-Controller (MVC) methodolgy, which made the whole thing very friendly and sensible.

 Please note that this framework is ***NOT*** a direct port of the original Fusebox framework.

-This framework only applies the concept of Fusebox methodology.
+This framework only applies the concept of Fusebox (or MVC actually) methodology.

+The name "Fuseboxy" means doing it in a Fusebox way.